srabin1/CPGC-Paper/README.md

 5. To run the CPGC and Dinics executable files for multiple experiments through a batch script use the following steps:
 - generate the cpgc, dinics_bi, and dinics_tri execuitable files by following the steps procedure in the step 2 above
-- update the nodes, density and experiment number in the `cpgcbatchScript.sh` script for the generated datasets
+- update the for loops on nodes, density, experiment number, and delta in the `cpgcbatchScript.sh` script for the generated datasets
 - run the following command ```bash cpgcbatchScript.sh```
 - this store the cpgc resutls in the `cpgc_results.csv` in the main directory and dinics_bi and dinics_tri in `bipartite_dinics_results.csv` and `tripartite_dinics_results.csv`, respectively.